adelowo/naweown/readme.md

 The app is going to be a sort of a listing app.
 Think of it as a listing app for some handmade crafts.

-- Users can login/register (password-less login).
+- [x] Users can login/register (password-less login).
-- Users can post items of stuff.
+- [x] Users can post items of stuff.
-- Users can delete stuffs.
+- [x] Users can delete stuffs.
 See 2.
-- Users can follow other users.
+- [x] Users can follow other users.
-- Users have a profile page.
+- [x] Users have a profile page.
-- Users can unfollow other users
+- [x] Users can unfollow other users.
+- [x] Users can delete their accounts.
+- [x] Users can update their account details.
+- [] Social login.
+This is to complement the magic link.
+  - [] Facebook
+  - [] Google
+- [] API
+  - [] Users' profile can be fetched
+  - [] User's items can be fetched.
+  - [] User's followers and those the user follows can be fetched.

 ### Hey Yo, where is the (G)UI ?
 There currently isn't no GUI and ___i don't think there'd be one in the future___.
 I am just taking TDD for a test drive.